-Sylvester Stein was born in 1920 in Cape Town, and was brought up in Durban.
+Sylvester Stein was born on 25 December in 1920 in Cape Town, and was brought up in Durban.
 He studied engineering at Howard College in Natal before serving in the Royal Navy.

 After World War II he became a reporter for the Rand Daily Mail.
 After serving as political editor for the Rand Daily Mail, Stein took on the editorship of Drum magazine, where he spent three years working with a staff of black writers, who would later become well known for their accounts of life under apartheid.